Purchases made through links earn us a small commission, at no extra cost to you.

 Japan, as a whole, has this effect on me.
 It’s a country that I feel really connected to and those emotions not only stayed with me during my 3 days in Tottori, they became stronger.

-Tottori had a nice mix of attractions, something for every type of traveller.
+Tottori had a nice mix of attractions, something for every type of traveller, so I had no trouble finding fun things to do in Tottori.
 There was beautiful scenery (both mountains and the sea), activities in nature, beaches, temples and shrines, hot springs to relax in, unique museums, traditional inns and good restaurants to enjoy the local food.
 The only thing missing was an intact, original Japanese castle (Tottori City has castle ruins and Kawahara has a replica castle).

 I liked that Tottori wasn’t crowded like Tokyo and Kyoto.
-It may not be a very popular tourist destination just yet, so it’s a great place to visit for people who don’t like being around hordes of other tourists.
+It may not be a very popular tourist destination just yet, so is one of the best places in Japan to visit for people who don’t like being around hordes of other tourists.
 Apart from myself, I only noticed one family of obvious international tourists.

-In Tottori, I felt like I experienced many of the best things about Japan- peaceful nature, serene sacred places, fresh food, impeccable landscapes and great hospitality.
+In Tottori, I felt like I experienced many of the most outstanding things about Japan- peaceful nature, serene sacred places, fresh food, impeccable landscapes and great hospitality.
 The best part though- I felt like it was undiscovered, special just for me!

 Tottori Travel Tips